-Palermo was without a win in its previous 14 Serie A fixtures and any hopes of picking up some much-needed points took a severe blow with eight minutes on the clock.
+Palermo were without a win in their previous 14 Serie A fixtures and any hopes of picking up some much-needed points took a severe blow with eight minutes on the clock.

 Salvatore Aronica was adjudged to have been too physical with Balotelli inside the area and when the striker dropped to the floor, the referee pointed to the spot.
 The former Manchester City man took the responsibility on and guided a cool spot-kick into the bottom corner.

 With little resistance being offered the Rossoneri were able to coast from then on and it was not until the 24th minute that they threatened again.

 A quick break culminated with Kevin-Prince Boateng switching the play to Sulley Muntari and the Ghanaian then picked out Stephan El Shaarawy unmarked in the area.
 The youngster turned and cut in onto his right foot only to see his shot blocked on its way to goal.